In this Article

 6. Prevents Anaemia

-Who Should Avoid Eating Raisins
+Who Should Avoid Eating Raisins?

-- They can raise your blood sugar
+- Eating too many raisins can raise your blood sugar levels.

-- They can cause gestational diabetes
+- Eating raisins in excessive amounts can cause gestational diabetes.

 - They can cause type 2 diabetes in your baby.

 Raisins, when consumed in moderation, can be an extremely healthy snack.
 Eating them in moderate amounts can provide you with energy and revitalise your system during pregnancy.
 They are a great source of nutrients that can help balance your entire body.
 Talk to a dietician and your doctor to learn more about superfoods like raisins.
 Following a healthy diet that comprises of veggies, fruits, and dry fruits and nuts in healthy amounts can ensure a healthy pregnancy and keep you happy as well.
 So have a good pregnancy and stay healthy and fit!